TL;DR

 - Dental and Optical Cover: Provides money back towards routine check-ups, glasses, and dental treatments.

-What PMI Almost Never Covers
+What PMI Almost generally not Covers

 It's just as important to know what is excluded to avoid any surprises.